Process For Connecting New LCT’s & Associated Forms

 It should be noted that:

-• If the connection of an EV Charger or Heat Pump at a residential property would give a new maximum demand between 60A and 80A inclusive, then the installer must apply for a connection prior to installation by filling in the Notification Form mentioned below.
+- If the connection of an EV Charger or Heat Pump at a residential property would give a new maximum demand greater than 60A and less than or equal to 80A, then the installer must apply for a connection prior to installation by filling in the Notification Form mentioned below.
 NIE Networks will assess the supply capacity within 10 working days.

 To assist the installer with notifying NIE Networks of new LCT equipment, we have created a combined application form for Heat Pumps and Electric Vehicles.
 This has been aligned with the aforementioned process and should allow consistency of application to NIE Networks across Low Carbon Technologies.
 Note, the form is the same whether the installation is a 'Connect and Notify' or 'Apply to Connect'.
 This form can be found on our webpage here.
 Alternatively, a Multiple Installations Form can be found here.